 Hello and welcome.
 I'm Chip Zoller, author and creator of Neon Mirrors.

-I'm currently a Senior Principal Engineer with Dell Technologies focusing on Kubernetes and Cloud-Native Apps on the VxRail platform.
+I'm currently a Senior Principal Engineer of Technical Marketing with Dell Technologies focusing on Kubernetes and Cloud-Native Apps at the edge.
 I've held many different roles in IT including, most recently, senior virtualization and cloud consultant with Sovereign Systems (now Ahead).
 For a full and updated résumé, please see my LinkedIn page.

 In addition to my technical background, I hold doctorate (2011) and Master's (2007) degrees in music performance on oboe and English horn with heavy specialization in the music history and theory of the Belle Époque.
 I also serve as administrator, contributor, and international copyright reviewer to the world's largest music score library, IMSLP.
 When not working, experimenting with, or writing about new cloud-native technologies and innovative ways to combine them in pursuit of solving customer challenges, I can often be found enjoying craft beer or small batch bourbon with my wife and our two rescue pit bulls, Dory and Lemon.

 Neon Mirrors is the personal blog of Chip Zoller and contains writings and ramblings on diverse subjects spanning the gamut between technology and music.